Via Ferrata in the Alps:

-The first via ferrata in France was built in Argentière in the Southern French Alps.
+The first via ferrata in France was built in Freissinieres in the Southern French Alps.
 Today, there are literally hundreds of them!

-In the Southern French Alps, there are a few remarkable ones, including one of the most spectacular sites in France where we take most of our clients.
+In the Southern French Alps, there are a several remarkable ones, including one of the most spectacular sites in France where we take most of our clients.
 Have a look at our short break via ferrata trip where you can experience the best of the via ferratas in the Alps by pressing the button below.

 For young children, there is an excellent via ferrata built especially for small people!
 The kiddie via ferrata is suitable for children from 7 years of age with holds at lower levels than adult via ferratas.